 Teresa Taylor is a second-generation cannabis advocate with expertise in public relations.
 She attended Canada’s first Hempfest with her father, activist and former Grand Forks mayor Brian Taylor, and later represented the Granby Hemp Co-op at the first hemp display at the PNE.
 Teresa is a founding member of the Canadian Cannabis Coalition, a founding member of the Marijuana Party of Canada, and the top vote getter for the BC Marijuana Party.
 Teresa holds a Bachelor of Social Work from UBC, with graduate study in ethnobiology.
 She has worked outreach in mental health and substance use, for Kelowna’s first mobile needle exchange program, and created a drug education program for youth.
 Taylor also has a decade of experience as a marketing consultant for rural BC businesses.
 She is passionate about the contribution of BC’s agricultural heritage to craft cannabis production.

 Sarah Campbell was born into a family of cannabis enthusiasts.
-Her involvement with the Vancouver Island Compassion Society, one of the first compassion clubs in Canada, inspired her ceaseless work to liberate cannabis, a natural medicine that should be accessible to those who suffer pain and other health issues.
-Sarah is an apprentice herbalist and has worked with the cannabis plant on many levels.
-In 2013, she decided to combine her love of plants and baking and began supplying dispensaries with handmade edibles produced with local ingredients.
-She received her Bachelor of Commerce degree from Royal Roads University and has a background in Operations Management.
+Her involvement with the Vancouver Island Compassion Society, one of the first compassion clubs in Canada, inspired her work to liberate cannabis, an herb that should be free to grow and use as we see fit.
+Sarah is an apprentice herbalist and gardener and has worked with the cannabis plant on many levels.
+She also has a passion for business, received a Bachelor of Commerce degree in Entrepreneurship and has a background in Operations Management.

 Known as The Garden Sage, David is a cannabis production professional and author of The Grower’s Handbook.
 He has been mentoring gardeners for 20 years.
 Working full time on the retail floors of busy hydroponic stores in BC communities has allowed David to hone his gardening skills and to meet with countless craft cannabis producers throughout the province.
 David regards plants as our natural inheritance and cannabis, in particular, as the plant with the greatest potential to lead people back to a more harmonious relationship with the planet and with one another.